JetBrains/intellij-sdk-docs/topics/ui/principles/icons_style.md

 </tr>
 </table>

-Do **not** use other arrow styles, for example unfilled arrows or arrows with thinned tails.
+Do **not** use other arrow styles, for example, unfilled arrows or arrows with thinned tails.

 <format color="Red" style="bold">Incorrect</format>